 - The gyms will remain closed.

-Hours: 9 AM – 10 AM for Lap Swimmers Only, 7 days a week
+Hours: 8 AM – 10 AM for Lap Swimmers Only, 7 days a week at the MAIN pool

 - Campbell Management will be in charge of the sign in list.